-For wiring bear in mind the following points:
+For wiring bear in mind those two points:

-- Refer to and follow national codes of wiring and cabling practice and other internationally recognized standards. - Loop terminals are polarity sensitive, so connect them adequately according to the following instructions.
+- refer to and follow national codes of wiring and cabling practice and other internationally recognized standards - loop terminals are polarity sensitive, so connect them adequately according to the following instructions.

-Fit an adequate cable gland to the loop's cables and apply it to the entry hole; successively feed the wires into the box, giving them sufficient length to be connected to the device's terminals.
+Fit an adequate cable gland to the loop's cables and apply it to the entry hole; successively feed the wires into the box, giving them a sufficient length to be connected to the device's terminals.
 If other knockout holes have been opened, seal them with blanking glands in order to maintain the device's original IP rating.

-Connect the analogue loop's cable to the device's terminal blocks as wiring scheme in picture 8 and table 2.
+Connect the analogue loop's cable to the device's terminal blocks as per wiring scheme in picture 8 and per table 2.